osg-htc/operations/docs/services/topology-contacts-data.md

     The ID of the contact never changes, even if the user's `PrimaryEmail` changes.

 !!!note
-    If you change the contact's `FullName`, you should make the same change to every place that the contact is mentioned in the `topology` repo.
+    If you change the contact's `FullName`, you **must** make the same change to every place that the contact is mentioned in the `topology` repo.
+    Get the contact changes merged in first.